rizwan108rehman/Customer_Churn_Analysis_and_Retention_Strategy_Dashboard/README.md

 ## Key Features
 - Interactive Power BI dashboard
-- Visualizations highlighting churn rates by various factors such as demographics, service usage, and customer lifetime
+- Visualizations highlighting churn rates by various factors such as demographics, service usage, and Customers Contract
 - Insights into improving customer retention strategies

 ## Tools Used
-- **Power BI**: For building the dashboard and visualizing the data.
+- **Power BI**: Form ETL to  building the dashboard and visualizing the data.
 - **Dataset**: Customer churn dataset from [Kaggle].

 ## Visualization